lapce/plugin-server-protocol/_specifications/psp/0.1/specification.md

 ---

 //TODO: fix the table of content
+//TODO: add new types to the LinkableTypes _data

 This document describes the 0.1.x version of the plugin server protocol.
 An implementation for rust of the 0.1.x version of the protocol can be found [here](https://github.com/lapce/lapce-rust).